Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Introduction

-Large Language Models have evolved in the past two years significantly influencing natural language processing (NLP) with a variable level of adoption in different specific domains \cite{chen2021evaluating, Gu2021}.
-GPT-1 (Generative Pre-trained Transformer) \cite{radfordImprovingLanguageUnderstanding}, the first LLM trained using self-supervised pre-training, predicts the next word in a sequence given the previous words, performing this task unidirectionally from left to right.
-This enables GPT-1 to learn the dependency relations between words and generate relevant and contextual content.
-GPT-2 \cite{radford2019language} was trained with a larger architecture on a larger and more diverse corpus than GPT-1, with 1.5 billion parameters, thus demonstrating better generalisation properties.

-GPT-3 \cite{brown2020language} with 175 billion parameters represents a phase transition in the evolutionary arch of language models, where the in-context learning properties was noticeably present.
-Subsequently, InstructGPT \cite{ouyangTrainingLanguageModels2022} extended this foundation, using reinforcement learning from human feedback (RLHF) as a training strategy, leveraging on the ability of the pre-training model to re-align at instruction/intensional level.
-ChatGPT \cite{OpenAI2022} follows the same architectural principles of InstructGPT, using GPT-3.5 (both larger corpora, and human-feedback prompting datasets).
-Despite having significantly less domain-specific biomedical text, it can still deliver the ability to encode and articulate more specialised discourse, for example, achieving a score equivalent to a third-year medical student \cite{gilson2023}.

-Despite their comprehensive linguistic interpretation properties, LLMs have inherent operational properties, most notably hallucinations \cite{Bender2021, Ji2023hallucination}, i.e. divergence from factual knowledge and spurious inference, despite its fluency and syntactic correctness \cite{mahowald2023dissociating, weidingerTaxonomyRisksPosed2022}.
-The recently released GPT-4 is not free from this limitation \cite{openai2023gpt4}.
-Hallucinations tend to surface prominently in domain-specific discourse, including the sciences.
-This elicits the need to establish the ability of these models to encode and preserve factual knowledge as well as establishing methodologies for the critical evaluation of its representation properties \cite{wysocki2022transformers, jullien2022transformers, rozanova2023interventional, wysocki2023CL}.
+Despite comprehensive linguistic interpretation properties, LLMs have inherent operational limitations, most notably hallucinations \cite{Bender2021, Ji2023hallucination}, i.e. divergence from factual knowledge and spurious inference, despite its fluency and syntactic correctness \cite{mahowald2023dissociating, weidingerTaxonomyRisksPosed2022}.
+This elicits the need to establish the ability of these models to encode and preserve factual knowledge as well as to define methodologies for the critical evaluation of its representation properties \cite{wysocki2022transformers, jullien2022transformers, rozanova2023interventional}.

+In this work we introduce an evaluation framework, which is designed to streamline the manual evaluation process typically conducted by domain experts.
+Despite the advancement and implementation of automated evaluation methods \cite{li2024leveraging}, the necessity for manual, human-led verification persists \cite{Bavaresco2024}.
+Users engaged in the biomedical field are likely to continue performing assessments of models within the context of new tasks, using examples they are well-acquainted with to ensure the model's accuracy and reliability.
+The framework, therefore, is not meant to replace human evaluation but to guide users on key aspects to consider when conducting their assessments, acting as a roadmap for thorough and effective manual evaluation.
+Being transferable to other biomedical domains, it enables the recognition of, i.a., biases in LLM outputs towards prevalent topics, challenges in identifying rare entities, deviations from intended contexts, and significant performance variability influenced by prompt design.